ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 In the explanations below, we use the following terms:

 - A **team** is a single entity participating in the tournament.
 For example, the 6-8 players from each country in [OWC](/wiki/Tournaments/OWC) are considered one team, while each player in the [Lazer Grand Arena](/wiki/Tournaments/LGA/2024) is considered their own team.
 - A **score** is a numerical value used for determining a team’s performance on a given map.
 For example, in a 3v3 team tournament, a score typically refers to the sum of the three team members’ scores, rather than those three numbers separately.
-Some tournaments may allow teams multiple runs through a qualifier mappool; in those cases, the team’s score is often either the highest or the average of those runs.
+Some tournaments may allow teams multiple runs through a Qualifier mappool; in those cases, the team’s score is often either the highest or the average of those runs.
 - A team’s **seed** is a number indicating their overall ranking among all teams.
 Typically, after one of the seeding methods below is used, the top N teams (that is, the teams seeded 1, 2, …, N) are placed into an elimination bracket or other competition format, with their locations being determined by their seeds.
 - **Normalisation** is the process of dividing a team’s score by any mod multipliers on the map.
 Typically, this is done to avoid artificial inflation of scores on modded maps.